What’s changing, and how Stratti can help

 Have you been hearing about the changes to the FTC’s Safeguards Rule?

-This December, more organizations than ever before will be held liable for their internal IT Safety measures—from mortgage brokers to automotive dealerships.
+Soon, more organizations than ever before will be held liable for their internal IT Safety measures—from mortgage brokers to automotive dealerships.
 Businesses that don’t comply with the requirements will be at risk for both fines and lawsuits.

 For dealership businesses, it’s completely possible a company might not have any personnel in charge of IT Security up until this point.
 But how you keep your customer information protected is crucial, and one of the primary changes the FTC is making is if you can’t oversee IT on your own, you need to hire someone.